Spontz/Phoenix/README.md

 `uniform sampler2D texture_1 0 fbo2`

 In this case we are sending to the shader a texture named `texture_1` with the content of the `fbo` number 2, everything loaded in texture unit 0.

-## Writing Shaders
-### Uniform variables in 'objectShader' Section
-There variables that can be used in the shaders (vertex, fragment and geometry), when are invoked during an `objectShader` section are:
-* `model`: model mat4 matrix
-* `view`: view mat4 matrix
-* `projection`: projection mat4 matrix
-* `prev_model`: previous frame model mat4 matrix (required for Blur and Bloom effects)
-* `prev_view`: previous frame view mat4 matrix (required for Blur and Bloom effects)
-* `prev_projection`: previous frame projection mat4 matrix (required for Blur and Bloom effects)
-* `lightSpaceMatrix`: it has the mat4 spaceMatrix of the light0 (if you want to update the light0 position, you should use a `lightSection` section before
-* `texture_diffuseN` (N is an incremental number, starting at 1): sampler2D diffuse texture of our model (it it has any defined)
-* `texture_specularN` (N is an incremental number, starting at 1): sampler2D specular texture of our model (it it has any defined)
-* `texture_normalN` (N is an incremental number, starting at 1): sampler2D normal texture of our model (it it has any defined)
-* `texture_heightN` (N is an incremental number, starting at 1): sampler2D height texture of our model (it it has any defined)